witch-team/circeemodel/README.md

 | `coupled` | Full CIRCEE ↔ LIFE iterative coupling.
 Phase 1 jointly calibrates T0 modifiers in propensity space; Phase 2 iterates the LIFE dynamics until lifestyle frequencies converge.
 Hours-scale runtime. | The full model run. |
 | `baseline` | Single CIRCEE run with all behavioural modifiers held at zero.
 No Phase 1, no Phase 2, no LIFE feedback.
 Minutes-scale runtime. `SCENARIO_*` settings are ignored. | Sanity checks, sensitivity analysis on CIRCEE parameters, generating a reference trajectory. |

+To run CIRCEE **on its own, without any lifestyle scenario**, set `RUN_MODE="baseline"` (or `RUN_MODE=baseline bash run.sh`).
+This runs the economic model once with all behavioural modifiers at zero and no ecosystem-scenario variation, producing the reference trajectory against which the coupled runs are compared.
+It is the fastest way to run the model and the recommended starting point.

 ### Scenarios (coupled mode only)

 Two behavioural narratives drive sufficiency and sharing lifestyle adoption.
 They can be combined freely across sharing and sufficiency: